hungnguyenls172-hash/Regional-Sales-Analysis/README.md

 - Documentation on analytics methodologies
 - Visualizations and dashboards

+## Contact
-ties, please reach out via GitHub.
+For inquiries or collaboration opportunities, please reach out via GitHub.

 ---